esphome/esphome-docs/components/light/spi_led_strip.rst

     :description: Instructions for setting up SPI LED RGB lights in ESPHome.
     :image: ../components/light/images/apa102.jpg

-The ``spi_rgb_led`` light platform drives one or more SPI interfaced RGB LEDs.
+The ``spi_led_strip`` light platform drives one or more SPI interfaced RGB LEDs.
 These LEDs are often used in strips, where each LED is individually addressable.
 This component requires an SPI interface to be configured.

 This component has been tested with APA102 LEDs and should also work with HD107 and SK9822 type LEDs, or any others